globus/globus-compute/docs/endpoints/single_user.rst

-As Globus Compute endpoints may be run on a diverse set of computational resources (i.e., the gamut from laptops to supercomputers), it is important to configure each CEP instance to match the underlying capabilities and restrictions of the resource.
+As Globus Compute endpoints may be run on a diverse set of computational resources (i.e., the gamut from laptops to supercomputers), it is important to configure each SEP instance to match the underlying capabilities and restrictions of the resource.
 The default configuration is functional |nbsp| -- |nbsp| it will process tasks |nbsp| --
 |nbsp| but it is intentionally limited to only use processes on the Endpoint host.
 In
 it's entirety, the default configuration is: